Jinghan987/DSA4262-Project-2/README.md

 4. Once jupyter notebook has been opened, start a new notebook instance.
 Within this notebook instance, run the following command: <b>!git clone https://github.com/Jinghan987/DSA4262-Project-2-Repo.git</b>, which will clone the codes in this repository into Jupyter Notebook.
 </p>
 <p>
 5. In order to do predictions using the model that has been trained, manually navigate to <b>DSA4262-Project-2-Repo</b> within Jupyter Notebook and open up <b>Project 2 - Prediction Script for Github</b> and run all the codes.
 At the end of the script, the predictions for the test dataset (<i>test_set_github.csv</i>) will be outputted in the form of a csv file (<i>predictions.csv</i>).
-From <i>predictions.csv</i>, we will be able to observe which DRACH sites are predicted to be m6A positive and which are not.
+From <i>predictions.csv</i>, we will be able to observe which DRACH sites are predicted to be m6A positive with high probability and which are predicted to be m6A positive with low probability.
 </p>

 <h3>II.
 Model training and prediction using model</h3>